coconauts/watchduino2/docs/how_to_make.md

 on the `Verify` button (the first icon in the toolbar, showing a tick).
 After a minute it should be done without errors.

 6. You are ready now to upload the code into your Arduino Mini.
+Plug the TTL adapter module to your Arduino, and then connect it to your PC via USB.
+Some LEDS on the Arduino should turn on.

-Connect the Arduino to your PC via USB.
-Then go to `Tools->Port`, and you should be able to see something in there (in my case it's '/dev/ttyUSB0', but this will likely be different depending on your OS.
+7. Then go to `Tools->Port`, and you should be able to see something in there (in my case it's '/dev/ttyUSB0', but this will likely be different depending on your OS.
 It's essentially an identifier for your USB port where your Arduino is plugged).
 If you see `Tools->Port`